18 Fabulous Fall Fundraisers for Schools, Clubs, Teams, Anyone

 If you’re short on volunteers, consider simpler fundraising ideas like product sales, virtual fundraiser activities, and live events that don’t require more than 10-15 people to run things such as:

-- MemberHub Virtual Fundraisers - With options like online auctions, raffles, and crowdfunding campaigns, it’s easier than ever to raise the much-needed funds for your cause with our partners at MemberHub – all virtually and seamlessly.
+- Givebacks Virtual Fundraisers: With options like online auctions, raffles, and crowdfunding campaigns, it’s easier than ever to raise the much-needed funds for your cause with our friends at Givebacks (previously MemberHub) – all virtually and seamlessly.

-- Tag Football Game - Host a faculty versus students tag football game and task the players with asking friends, colleagues, neighbors, and family to buy tickets to this special event.
-(Pro Tip: Pair with a concession stand fundraiser or MemberHub Raffle for maximum profits.)
+- Tag Football Game: Host a faculty versus students tag football game and task the players with asking friends, colleagues, neighbors, and family to buy tickets to this special event.
+(Pro Tip: Pair with a concession stand fundraiser for maximum profits.)